alla-g/toxicity-detection-thesis/toxicity_corpus/DATASTATEMENT.md

 ## K. Limitations

-Criteria for selection sources with high density of toxicity and distortions impose limitations on data diversity: the only groups suitable for the criteria happened to be politically oriented.
+Criteria for selecting sources with high density of toxicity and distortions impose limitations on data diversity: the only groups suitable for the criteria happened to be politically oriented.

 ## L. Metadata